zerotume/psywar-study-analysis-and-mitigate/book_study_notes/stories_are_weapons/humans_are_interesting/important_names.md

 | the newspaperman   | Informative, credile, fact-based, "neutral" in appearance                                      | viralization                      | legitimacy and authority, seemingly objective news, more believable | Nazi Germany: "Völkischer Beobachter"                                                     |

 (pending: adding connections between "roles" and "functionalities" - a psychological impose in their minds to think "xxx" as "mom, lover, ..." -> psychologial imposing?)
+### Propaganda should (nearly) be built on truth
+- my inferene: when news censored by gov / officials, it's time for the conspriacies -> it draws one propaganda and builts another reality -> coup with psywar ...) (question: which human being cognitive biases are utilized here) (PRC gov: censorship w/ propaganda distraction, so propaganda analysis could make ppl "think" and "focus / distract" -> making ppl think / not think sth)
+- Paul L: "it's the purpose that makes it propaganda - not T/F"

 ```
 These sci-fi novel writers are really fond of propaganda, or vise versa? lmao.